-Select the Spectrometer unit function in the Device calibration group and confirm your selection with enter.
+1. Select the Spectrometer unit function in the Device calibration group and confirm with enter.

 - 2. Select if you want to check the wavelength systematic error, the photometric accuracy or both.
 Confirm with enter. - 3.
-Select [Next >] to continue with the next step.
+Use [Next >] to go to the next step.

 - 4. Fill in the edit boxes.
-The entries are optional. - 5.
-Select [Next >] to continue with the next step.
+All entries are optional. - 5.
+Use [Next >] to go to the next step.

-- If the calibration is carried out for the first time, step 6 is omitted. - If a calibration has already been performed, the results of the last calibrations are displayed.
+- If calibration is performed for the first time, step 6 is omitted. - If this is not the first calibration, the results of the last calibration are displayed.

-6. Select < New Calibration > and start the new calibration with [Next >].
+6. Select <New Calibration> and press [Next >] to start the new calibration.

-7. Follow the instructions in the Info window and start by measuring the A0 blank filter.
+7. Follow the instructions displayed in the Info window and measure the blank filter A0 in a first step.

-8. After the A0 blank value, start with the first test filter.
+8. After measuring the blank value A0, start with the first test filter.

-The Info box displays the expected test filter (here: SAMPLE 260).
+The expected test filter is displayed in the info window (here: SAMPLE 260).